COMPREDICT-GmbH/CanLogSyncServ/README.md

 # CanLogSyncServ
-`CanLogSyncServ` is a small and lightweight tool for providing aa easy accessable interface to DBC CAN signals by an user defined signal ID over a IPC protocol based on ZeroMQ and protobuf.
+`CanLogSyncServ` is a small and lightweight tool for providing an easy accessable interface to DBC CAN signals by an user defined signal ID over a IPC protocol based on ZeroMQ and protobuf.
 For this the tool is optimized for performance.